brainhack-princeton/handbook/docs/content_pages/03-02-converting.rst

         * This installation requires Node.js 10.11.0 or above to be installed beforehand.
     * Then you can check to make sure it’s there:
         * ``bids-validator -v`` OR ``which bids-validator``
-            * More information about the bids-validator installation can be `found here <httpps://github.com/bids-standard/bids-validator>`_
+            * `More information about the bids validator installation can be found here <httpps://github.com/bids-standard/bids-validator>`_
             * This installs bids-validator in :blue:`~/node_modules/.bin`.
 You can more easily call this by adding an alias to your :blue:`~/.bashrc configuration file`, e.g.: ``alias 'bids-validator'='~/node_modules/.bin/bids-validator'``
     * Run run bids-validator:
         * ``bids-validator /BIDS_folder``